 I like simple things.
 Easy recipes that I can make in less than 10 minutes and be totally satisfied.
 Those are the best, don’t you think?
 They rarely get as popular as a 18 hours long pumpkin brioche, but who cares?
 I like being real, and I enjoy writing about what makes a crappy day better.

 My milk tea can transform even the worst rainy Monday into a beautiful warm (Satur)day.
 It’s so ridiculously easy to put together your kids can help you do it!
 You only need milk, brown sugar and strong black tea.
 A bit of heavy cream is totally optional and you can save it for when having an extra awful day.

-My milk tea is made without tapioca pearls, so if you’re looking for a bobba milk tea, I have 3 great recipes for you here.
+My milk tea is made without tapioca pearls, so if you’re looking for a bobba milk tea, check this delicious strawberry milk tea recipe.

 If you’re looking for a recipe without the tapioca pearls, keep reading.